unnisworld/unnisworld.github.io/about.markdown

 Hello!
 I am Unni, an `empathetic programmer` from Bangalore.
 I `love to code`, infact I am passionate about producing `clean code` that follows `SOLID` design principles.

-This Blog was created an attempt to improve my learning process.
+This Blog was created as an attempt to improve my learning process.
 While learning algorithms I realized that there is a pattern to my learning process.
 It is generally a 4 step process.

 1. Google a lot to find resources that are easy to understand for `my Brain`.
 It can be a well written article or a good Youtube video.